-Overview of Symptoms in Children for Needed Growth Guidance
+Overview of Symptoms in Children for Needed Expansion

 You may have heard the saying ‘An ounce of prevention is worth a pound of cure,’ but do you know what it means?
 It means that if you take care of something today, it won’t become a problem to fix later.
 This theory can apply to a lot of things, including home repair, car maintenance, and orthodontics.
 That’s right, we said orthodontics.
-Particularly, this theory applies to orthodontic treatment and children through growth guidance.
+Particularly, this theory applies to the use of anterior guided expansion appliances.

 We understand why this may surprise you.
 For years, the prevailing theory on treating kids with orthodontics was, ‘Wait and see what happens when all their adult teeth come in.’
 The problem with this approach was that, in many cases, waiting and seeing what happened meant a lot of painful pushing and pulling of the teeth with metal braces, headgear, unnecessary extractions and long treatment times.
 Conventional orthodontics, or traditional braces, also focused on the aesthetics of the smile — i.e., straight teeth — and not the overall health of the smile’s foundation: the jaw.